-While we share the concerns raised regarding the safety of young people online, we encourage legislators to resist advancing Sec.
+While we share the concerns of the Ohio State Senate regarding the safety of young people online, we encourage Senators to resist advancing Sec.
 1349.09 of HB 33 which is not adequately tailored to this objective.
-We believe it was a pragmatic choice for the House to omit this proposal in their version of the budget, and we encourage the Senate to follow their lead.

 We appreciate your consideration of these comments and stand ready to provide additional information as the Legislature considers proposals related to technology policy.